Tech Topics

 You can use these built-in app connectors immediately upon onboarding with the integration platform.
 In many cases, your non-devs can use these built-in connectors with a low-code designer to immediately build integrations with popular industry-leading apps.

-Integration platforms may come with dozens, or hundreds, of built-in API connectors.
-But you'll eventually find yourself in a position where you need to connect to an API or webhooks for which there is no pre-built connector, such as when you need to integrate with a niche or vertical-specific app.
+But you'll eventually find yourself in a position where you need to connect to an API or webhooks for which there is no pre-built connector, such as when you need to integrate with a niche or industry-specific app.

 A fully featured integration platform should allow your devs to create custom connectors precisely tailored to your product and industry.